-Stamford Volleyball Association (SVA) is a non-profit organization that originated in 2006 in Stamford, CT by Alisher Nurullaev and Leonard Linnet.
+Stamford Volleyball Association (SVA) is a not for profit organization that originated in 2006 in Stamford, CT by Alisher Nurullaev and Leonard Linnet.
 The purpose of the organization is to promote the sport of volleyball within local communitities.
 The organization has a diverse group of players and coaches representing various countries from around the world.

 Co-Founder, Alisher Nurullaev of Moscow, Russia, moved to the United States at the age of 17 and organized a volleyball team that primarily included Russian athletes.
 This group was known as Russian American Horizons Inc.(RAHI) and they participated in many USA Sanctioned Volleyball Tournaments including GEVA Regionals and the US Open National Championships.
 As the network of players expanded, so did the diversity within the group.
 At this point in time, Nurullaev meant Leonard Linnet from Sao Paulo, Brazil, and decided to form the organization.
 From then on SVA has been entering teams in tournaments as well as running leagues and tournaments throughout the Tri-State area.